ozontech/file.d/plugin/README.md

 [More details...](plugin/output/kafka/README.md)
 ## stdout
-Plugin simply writes events to stdout(also known as console).
+Simply writes events to stdout(also known as console).

 [More details...](plugin/output/stdout/README.md)